prathameshmorde/AI-proposal/README.md

 Measuring impact and updating AI model for a telecommunication or communication service provider (CSP) industry.

-I developed a business prospoal which higlights the several important aspects of the product development.
+I developed a business proposal which higlights the several important aspects of the product development.

-The prposal split into ->
+The proposal split into ->

 Business goal - Description of the product and what value it brings to the business.

 Sucess Metrics - Added measurable, predictive, comparable metrics for business sucess.